 Options imply the fundamental category of derivative securities.
 A contract between two parties, in which one party acquires the right, but not the obligation to purchase or sell the underlying asset, at an agreed price, on or before the specified date.

-Party obtaining the right to buy or sell the security is considered as option buyer, while the party conferring such right is termed as option seller.
-An adequate consideration is charged by the option writer (seller) from the option holder (buyer) called as option premium.
+The party obtaining the right to buy or sell the security is considered an option buyer, while the party conferring such right is termed as option seller.
+An adequate consideration is charged by the option writer (seller) from the option holder (buyer) called an option premium.
 The underlying asset is the financial instrument or commodity covered under the contract, which can be shares, foreign currencies, bonds, futures contract and so forth.
 The agreed price is called as the strike price or exercise price and the date on which the contract expires is known as maturity date.

 There are two styles of options, i.e. American option, which can be exercised anytime before its expiry, and a European option, which is exercised on the date of its maturity.